Oskar888/flutter-chat/README.md

 * Client and backend validation during login and register
 * Real-time send and receive messages
 * List of recent chats with the most important informations
+* Delete chats from the list(along with all messages inside) by swiping them to the left
 * Search friends by username

 ## Used tools